 Is it good to sleep with a humidifier every night?

-The short answer is sleeping with a humidifier can be great for health, when you’re sick, and provides better comfort and rest when the humidity is needed.
+The short answer is sleeping with a humidifier can be great for your health, when you’re sick, and provides better comfort and rest when the humidity is needed.
 However, you don’t want the humidity to go over a comfortable level.
 Not to worry – I’ll explain what that means later.

 Bedroom humidifier benefits